Brent Miller (actor)

-Brent Graeme Miller (born October 28, 1974) is a Canadian voice, film and television actor who works for Ocean Studios and various other studios in Vancouver, British Columbia, Canada.
+Brent Graeme Miller (born October 28, 1974) is a Canadian actor who works for Ocean Studios and various other studios in Vancouver, British Columbia, Canada.
 He has played several roles in anime, most notably Sting Oakley in Mobile Suit Gundam SEED Destiny and Hot Shot in Transformers: Armada and Transformers: Energon.
 Miller is best known for his role as Zane in Lego Ninjago: Masters of Spinjitzu.
 He has a YouTube Channel which focuses on Ninjago and voice acting.

 Personal life

 Brent Miller is married to Nicole Bouma and together they have two daughters named Chelsea Miller and Jaeda Lily Miller.